 In what format do you store data (hardcopy, digital, database, bring your own device, mobile phones, etc.)?

-How do you collect data (post, telephone, social media) and how do you share it internally (within your organization) and externally (with third parties)?
+How do you collect data (post, telephone, social media) and how do you share it internally (within your organisation) and externally (with third parties)?

 What locations are involved within the data flow (offices, the Cloud, third parties, etc.)?

 Who is accountable for the personal data?
-Often this changes as the data moves throughout the organization.
+Often this changes as the data moves throughout the organisation.

 Who has access to the data in question?